goodguyry/IndexedJS/README.md

 IndexedJS.query(Object [, Array]);
 ```

 Queries are executed via the ``IndexedJS.query`` method.
-The type of query depends on the object properties you pass in.
+The type of query depends on the object properties passed in.

-The ``Array`` passed as the optional second argument is the list of ObjectStores you want to query.
+The ``Array`` passed as the optional second argument is the list of ObjectStores to query.
 At them moment, there's no support for creating multiple ObjectStores, so there's no need to specify - it's implied (support for multiple ObjectStores in the works).

 ### Options